olliw42/mLRS-docu/docs/CUSTOM_BOARDS_TARGETS.md

 ## Example - Reassigning UARTs

-Let's say that you want to use UART1 (PA9, PA10) for the serial connection and UART3 (PB10, PB11) for debug on the E28 Dual STM32F1 board.
-In this case, you'll need to update line 34 to use UART1 and update line 50 to use UART3:
+Let's say that on the E28 Dual STM32F1 receiver board you want to use UART1 (PA9, PA10) for the serial connection, UART3 (PB10, PB11) for out and UART2 (PA2, PA3) for debug.
+You'll need to update lines 54, 62 and 70, screenshot below:

 <img src="images/E28_Dual_UART.png">